nadrane/blog/content/_drafts/2019-08-22-using-pageContext-to-optimize-gatsby-performance.md

   const { createPage } = actions;

   // Query for all the data needed by every product page
-  // in a single HTTP request
+  // in a single HTTP request.
   const products = await graphql(`
     query AllProducts {
       AllProducts {